2023 Best Communication & Journalism Schools in the Rocky Mountains Region

 After completing their degree, communication and journalism graduates from U of U carry an average student debtload of $19,500.

-Full Communication & Journalism at University of Utah Report
+Read full report on Communication & Journalism at University of Utah

-Westminster College Utah did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #7 on the list.
-Located in the medium-sized city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit college with a small student population.
+With a ranking of #7, Westminster College Utah did quite well on this year’s best schools for communication and journalism students.
+Located in the midsize city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit college with a small student population.

 University of Colorado Denver/Anschutz Medical Campus did quite well in this year’s ranking of the best schools for communication and journalism students.
 It came in at #8 on the list.
-CU Anschutz is a fairly large public school located in the city of Denver.
+CU Anschutz is a very large public school located in the city of Denver.

 While working on their degree, communication and journalism majors at CU Anschutz accumulate an average of around $26,000 in student debt.
 This translates to an average monthly loan payment of $222, based on a 10-year repayment plan.